April 13 to be proclaimed Stephen Carr Day in Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA) — The City of Fayetteville will declare April 13 as Stephen Carr Day, the police department announced on Thursday.
+(KFTA) — The City of Fayetteville will declare April 13 as Stephen Carr Day, the police department announced on Thursday.

 The date holds special significance because Officer Stephen Carr’s badge number was #413.